 Connect every gadget on a power strip and turn off the power strip when the device is not in use.
 The desktop computer draws a lot of energy even in sleep mode.
 So the best way is to shut them off and disconnect them from the socket completely.

 10. The Effortless Option to Lower Your Electric Bill

-Right from point 1 to 9, we discussed various ways to lower the electric bill.
-Either we need to spend money upfront or compromize with the current lifestyle.
+Right from points 1 to 9, we discussed various ways to lower the electric bill.
+Either we need to spend money upfront or compromise with the current lifestyle.

 The best part is- you don’t even have to take a single step outside your house or lift a finger.
 Yes, it sound’s like a dream for you know.

 But as soon as I tell you “HOW,” You will be like- Why the heck on Earth was I unaware of this till now?

 No Prize for Guessing- We are talking about BillTrim.
 As the name suggests, we trim your bills to the tune of $1000+ every year without you putting in any extra effort.

 As we know the difficulties in compromising with the current lifestyle.
 Intending to address this pain, we came up with an idea to take the bills from our loved customers and negotiate them.